NiklasErath/Roomy/docs/index.md

 Niklas Erath(Link to github) and Jakob Huber(Link to github)

+# Instructions

+To run the App on your phone, download and install the APK located in the APK Folder in the root directory.

+To access the OpenAI Recipe Feature with your own API key add this line in your gradle.properties file

+OPENAI_API_KEY="yourkey"

+Clean, Sync and Rebuild the Project

 # App Concept

 Managing shared responsibilities has never been easier!
 With our app, streamline finances, shopping lists, and group coordination all in one place.
 Whether you’re sharing a space with family, friends, or roommates, stay organized and stress-free with these key features: